Edge Coalitions in Graphs: Edge Coalition Graphs of Selected Graph Classes

-\end{theorem} \begin{proof} Since the order and size of the connected graph $G$ are equal, the graph $G$ is a unicyclic graph.
-Moreover, because the graph $G$ has a singleton $ec$-partition, it follows from previous results that if $l$ denotes the length of the longest path in the graph, then $l\leq6$.
-Thus, the graph $G$ satisfying these conditions belongs to the family of graphs illustrated in Figure \ref{f2}, denoted by $\Theta$, where $\Theta=\{G_{1}, G_{2}, G_{3}, G_{4}, G_{5}, G_{6}, G_{7}, G_{8},G_{9} ,G_{10} ,G_{11} ,G_{12}\}$.
-With simple investigation on these graphs, we observe that their corresponding edge coalition graphs belong to $\Delta$. \end{proof}
+\end{theorem} \begin{proof} Since the order and size of the connected graph $G$ are equal, the graph $G$ is unicyclic.

-We define a graph $G$ as a self-edge coalition graph if $G$ is isomorphic to $ECG(G,\pi_0)$ for the singleton $ec$-partition $\pi_0$ of $G$.
-Based on previous results, the following theorem characterizes all self-edge coalition graphs. \begin{theorem} Let $G$ be a connected graph of order $n$ and size $m$.
-Then $G$ is a self-edge coalition graph if and only if $G\in \{ G_{3}, G_{7}\}$. \end{theorem} \begin{proof} If $G= G_{3}$ or $G= G_{7}$, then we can see that $G$ is a self-edge coalition graph.
-Conversely, if $G$ is a self-edge coalition graph, then we must have $m=n$.
-Thus, from the proof of the previous theorem, only the graphs of the $\Psi$ family qualify for this condition.
-However, through a straightforward inspection, we observe that only the two graphs $G_{3}$ and $G_{7}$ qualify as self-edge coalition graphs. \end{proof}
+Moreover, since $\pi_0$ is the singleton $ec$-partition of $G$, From the proof of Theorem~\ref{the-char-n}, it follows that, if $l$ denotes the length of the longest path in the graph, then $l\leq6$.
+Thus, the graph $G$ satisfying these conditions belongs to the family of graphs illustrated in Figure~\ref{f2}, denoted by $\Theta$, where\\ $\Theta=\{G_{1}, G_{2}, G_{3}, G_{4}, G_{5}, G_{6}, G_{7}, G_{8}, G_{9}, G_{10}, G_{11}, G_{12}\}$.
+Since $G$ belongs to the family $\Theta$, it suffices to examine each graph in $\Theta$ individually.
+In every case, the corresponding edge coalition graph is isomorphic to one of the graphs in $\Delta$. \end{proof} A graph $G$ is called a self-edge coalition graph if $G$ is isomorphic to $ECG(G,\pi_0)$ for the singleton $ec$-partition $\pi_0$ of $G$.
+The previous results immediately yield the following characterization of self-edge coalition graphs. \begin{theorem} Let $G$ be a connected graph of order $n$ and size $m$.
+Then $G$ is a self-edge coalition graph if and only if $G\in\{G_{3}, G_{7}\}$. \end{theorem} \begin{proof} If $G\cong G_{3}$ or $G\cong G_{7}$, then it is straightforward to verify that $G$ is a self-edge coalition graph.
+Conversely, suppose that $G$ is a self-edge coalition graph.
+Since $G\cong ECG(G,\pi_0)$, the graph $ECG(G,\pi_0)$ has exactly $m$ vertices, where $m=|E(G)|$.
+Hence $|V(G)|=|E(G)|$, that is, $n=m$.
+Thus, from the proof of the previous theorem, only the graphs in the family $\Theta$ satisfy this condition.
+However, through a straightforward inspection, we observe that only the two graphs $G_{3}$ and $G_{7}$ are self-edge coalition graphs. \end{proof}